mrgransky/ImACCESS/datasets/README.md

 ## Running on HPC Clusters

-For running on High-Performance Computing clusters (Mahti, Puhti, Narvi), use the provided SLURM batch scripts:
+For running on High-Performance Computing clusters (Mahti, Puhti), use the provided SLURM batch scripts:

 ### Puhti (CSC, Finland)
 ```bash